 The certification process requires inspectors to take an exam, among other things.
 Anyone who wants to perform residential property inspections in Oregon must complete the National Home Inspector Examination.
 This multiple-choice test covers topics including: structural systems, roofing, electrical, heating and cooling, plumbing, fireplace and chimney systems, and more.

 The exam is just one step in the path to becoming a home inspector in Oregon.
 There are other requirements as well.
-In addition, Oregon requires its inspectors to complete “30 hours of continuing education to renew their certification every two years.”
+In addition, the state of Oregon requires its inspectors to complete “30 hours of continuing education to renew their certification every two years.”

 Another important requirement is the actual inspection report.
 The state requires inspectors to provide a written report that details their findings.
 This report is given to the buyer, who can then review it and decide the next course of action.
 It outlines any issues that were discovered during the course of the inspection.